Advances in 4D Generation: A Survey: 4D Generation Challenges

 Consistency is a critical challenge in 4D generation, encompassing both geometric and temporal aspects.
-Geometric consistency ensures that observations of objects or scenes from different viewpoints at a single moment remain coherent, preserving stable geometric relationships.
-Temporal consistency, on the other hand, refers to the visual continuity of object motion across different time points from a fixed viewpoint.
-For 4D generation, maintaining both geometric and temporal consistency is essential to deliver a satisfactory visual experience when viewpoints and timestamps change simultaneously.
+Geometric consistency ensures coherent object structures across multiple viewpoints at a single time instance, while temporal consistency maintains smooth transitions across consecutive frames from a fixed viewpoint.
+Effective 4D generation thus requires simultaneous preservation of these two forms of consistency to ensure visual coherence when viewpoints and timestamps vary concurrently.

-To address consistency issues, some methods~\cite{meng2025grounding} incorporate physics-based simulations to enhance motion plausibility during dynamic processes.
-These approaches bind static 3D keypoints to particles within a physics engine, allowing particle motion to be governed by physical principles such as mass and momentum conservation.
-This motion drives the movement of the static 3D keypoints, enabling the dynamic evolution of the generated 4D assets.
-By ensuring that particle dynamics align with physical laws, these methods improve geometric consistency across the temporal dimension, resulting in motion states that are both realistic and visually coherent.

-Other methods focus on optimizing deformation networks and modifying diffusion models to directly enhance consistency.
-For instance, 4Diffusion~\cite{zhang_4diffusion_2024} modifies ImageDream~\cite{wang2023imagedream} by fine-tuning it to learn temporal patterns, while 4K4DGen~\cite{li_4k4dgen_2024} integrates pre-trained diffusion models with depth information to ensure geometric consistency across varying viewpoints and timestamps.
-Generative Rendering strengthens visual consistency by enhancing self-attention layers in image generation models, introducing correspondence-aware feature blending between input and output features.
-Moreover, it employs UV-space noise initialization combined with correspondence-aware attention to improve cross-frame generation consistency.
-Similarly, L4GM~\cite{ren2024l4gm} incorporates an additional cross-view self-attention layer into the U-Net architecture, learning consistency patterns from data to directly generate 4D targets from input images.